Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

 and defining $\beta(\t z) \coloneqq \int_Z k(z, \t z) \, P(d z)$, we obtain $\t P(A) = \int_A \beta(\t z) \, \nu(d\t z) \ \ \forall A \in \mc Z \,.$ Imposing $\ka$ to act as selection bias, we get $\beta(z) = \alpha(z) \ \forall z \in Z$ and $\nu = P \in \mc P (Z),\ \mu \coloneqq \f{\nu + P}2 $ -a.e.
 On the other hand, the Markov condition asks

-Hence, we reached a contradiction and proved that \defemph{selection bias cannot be directly represented as a Markov kernel} if we impose it to be acting on probabilities \emph{exactly} as the Radon–Nikodym derivative $\alpha$.
+Hence, we reached a contradiction and proved that \emph{selection bias cannot be directly represented as a Markov kernel} if we impose it to be acting on probabilities \emph{exactly} as the Radon–Nikodym derivative $\alpha$.
 Obviously, there exists a Markovian corruption relating $P$ and $\t P$, since they are probability measures and our exhaustiveness argument holds.
-However, that would not reflect the ``natural'' definition of selection bias, acting through the weighting function $\alpha$.
+Therefore, we can represent selection bias via a Markovian corruption.
+However, that would not reflect the ``natural'' definition of selection bias that acts through the weighting function $\alpha$.

+\textbf{Markovian Definition of Selection Bias.} Interestingly, in the same Chapter 3.2 of \citet{quinonero2008dataset}, the authors also make use of the probabilistic definition of selection bias, as originally introduced by \citet{rubin1976inference}.
+More precisely, they define the probability $P_{tr}(\rv X=x,\rv Y=y\mid \rv S=1)$ as the one generating the training samples, where $\rv S$ is some Bernoulli selection variable that determines whether a data point is excluded or included (\ie, corrupted).
+The test data are instead drawn from the uncorrupted distribution $P \in \mc P(\XY)$.
+In other words, they assume two joint probability spaces on $(\XY\tm \{0,1\})$: one clean, where $\rv S$ and the data are independent, and the marginal data distribution is $P$; one with dependence, and the data distribution is some $\t P$.
+It follows that these objects exist: